-We’ve talked about people reusing the same passwords or just using hilariously unsafe ones so much that one is tempted to just shrug and let digital nature take its course.
-But this is one area where there is a technological solution to a human problem: password managers.
-Of course, before you entrust some app with all your login data, you might ask yourself: are password managers safe?
+We’ve talked about people reusing passwords or just using hilariously unsafe ones so much that one is tempted to shrug and let digital nature take its course.
+But this is one area where there’s a technological solution to a human problem: password managers.
+Of course, before you entrust some app with all your login data, you might ask yourself: are password managers secure?

 Types of password managers (and their pros & cons)